seanwieser/Web_Scraping_Premier_League_Statistics/README.md

 ## **Data Description**
 * Resulting dataframe: 7473 rows x 59 columns
-    * Using only a subset of the dataframe where player made an appearance: 4750 rows x 59 columns
+    * Using only a subset of the dataframe where player made an appearance that year: 4750 rows x 59 columns

 * Columns:
     1. Global: